Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Our catalog provides detailed information about the courses we offer and the courses required for the following:
+The catalog provides detailed information about the courses required for degree and certificate options in MRI.